Mixed reaction to plans to relax school exemptions for studying Irish

 These changes, however, have not been welcomed by the Irish-speaking community.

-Gaeloideachas said there was a risk the new riles will in effect be a back door to making Irish an optional subject in the future.
+Gaeloideachas said there was a risk the new rules will, in effect, be a back door to making Irish an optional subject in the future.

 “Instead of a negative focus on exemptions for studying Irish, the focus should instead be a positive and constructive one, with more support for pupils, more training for teachers, more emphasis on differentiation in teaching and more suitable resources available, to provide the benefit of the Irish language on an equal basis to all,” the group said.

-Conradh na Gaeilge’s general secretary Julian de Spáinn said there have been no measures put in place to reduce the number of exemptions for the study of Irish.
-He said Ireland has never had a joined-up thinking approach to teaching Irish and believed that “schools need to change how it is taught, especially in the early years.’’
+Conradh na Gaeilge’s general secretary, Julian de Spáinn, said there have been no measures put in place to reduce the number of exemptions for the study of Irish.
+He said Ireland had never had a joined-up thinking approach to teaching Irish and he believed “schools need to change how it is taught, especially in the early years”.

 “We welcome that many of our recommendations have now been taken on board.
 This will hopefully create a much fairer system,” she said.

-Minister for Education Joe McHugh said the decision to grant an exemption from the study of Irish “should not be taken lightly.’’
+The Minister said the decision to grant an exemption from the study of Irish “should not be taken lightly’’.

 The new guidelines will be issued to schools in the coming weeks and will be available on the Department of Education’s website at the start of the new school year.